braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/movable_ink/dynamic_sms_link.md

 ### Android (Google & Samsung devices)

 Andriod users aren't required to save your brand as a contact to receive dynamic SMS link previews.
-However, doing so allows users to view the preview link image without manually loading the image.
+However, users who have done so and have turned on automatic previews for their device can automatically view images for preview links.

 ![5]{: style="max-width:30%;"}

-Users who haven't saved your brand as a contact will have to select **Tap to load preview** to load the image. <br>![6]{: style="max-width:30%;"}
+Users who haven't saved your brand as a contact and have turned on automatic previews will have to select **Tap to load preview** to load the image. <br>![6]{: style="max-width:30%;"}

 ## Considerations

 - Only include one preview link in your message.
 Content will not be generated with multiple links in your SMS body.
-- Don't include any characters after your preview link to avoid breaking the experience.
+- Don't include any characters after your preview link or the experience might break.

 [1]: {% image_buster /assets/img/movable_ink/ios_link.png %}